Tirupati: Flora and fauna

 About 178 species of birds from this national park have been identified which includes the globally threatened yellow-throated bulbul, grey-fronted green pigeon, critically endangered Oriental white-backed vulture, large hawk-cuckoo, blue-faced malkoha, yellow-browed bulbul, Indian scimitar-babbler and Loten's sunbird.
 Among predators the leopard is quite common, along with the wild dog.
 Among reptiles, the most interesting species is the gliding lizard, found in some deep forested valleys.
 Another important reptile of this national park is the golden gecko.

 Established in 1987, Tirupati Zoo or Sri Venkateswara Zoological Park is a zoo located at Tirupati and is Asia's largest zoo, with an area of 5500 acres.
 It is built on the concept of Hindu mythology.
 It exhibits only animals that are mentioned in the ancient epics like Ramayana, Mahabharatha, and Panchatantra.
 The enclosures are named based on Indian mythology.
 It hosts a wide range of animals such as deer, monkeys, lions, tigers, bears, elephants, peafowl, grey pelicans, marsh crocodiles, and starred tortoises.

 Sri Venkateswara Gosamrakshana shala is a home for cattle received as a donation (Godanam).
 It was established in 1956 by TTD and renamed to S.V.
 Gosamrakshana Shala in 2004.
-It is located at Chandragiri Road, Tirupati.
-It is maintained by Tirumala Tirupati Devasthanams based on the funds received under the Sri Venkateswara Gosamrakshana Shala Trust.
+It is located at Chandragiri road, Tirupati.
+It is maintained by Tirumala Tirupati Devasthanams using the funds received through the Sri Venkateswara Gosamrakshana Shala Trust.
 Activities of the trust include providing a good environment, management, and feeding for the cattle.
 The milk and its products produced here are used by TTD for daily rituals at Sri Venkateswara Temple and other TTD temples.

 Climate

-Tirupati has a tropical wet and dry climate designated as Aw (dry "winter") under the Köppen climate classification system.
+Tirupati has a tropical savanna climate under the Köppen climate classification system, specifically Aw (dry "winter"), closely bordering As (dry "summer").
 During the dry season, which lasts from January to May, average minimum temperatures are between 18 and 28 C. The dry season is followed by the rainy season, which lasts from June until the end of December.
 The city experiences heavy rainfall in November during the northeast monsoon season.
 The highest rainfall in 24 hours (219 mm) was on 16 November 2015, during the 2015 South India floods.
 Cyclones commonly hit the Coast of Nellore and bring heavy rain to the city.